 The Origins of Luke and Acts

-After Paul’s miraculous conversion, he is eventually captured and imprisoned for two years in Rome, wherein Luke began work on his history now known as the two New Testament books of Luke and Acts.
+After Paul’s miraculous conversion, he is eventually captured and imprisoned for two years in Rome, wherein Luke begins work on his history now known as the two New Testament books of Luke and Acts.

-Eusebius describes James the Just, the brother of Jesus, as a holy man who rarely shaved and never bathed, but was just and constantly asking everyone for forgiveness.
-Eusebius wonders of James is the first originator of the first ‘catholic epistle’ or if that award belongs to the epistle bearing the name Jude.
-Eusebius describes the confusing authorship various epistles, such as those of Paul and Peter (which were widely read in the early churches) as well as various other Christian texts, such as Hermas who wrote a book called ‘The Shepherd.’
+Eusebius describes James the Just, the brother of Jesus, as a holy man who rarely shaved and never bathed, but was just and constantly asked everyone for forgiveness.
+Eusebius wonders if James is the first originator of the first ‘catholic epistle’ or if that award belongs to the epistle bearing the name Jude.
+Eusebius describes the confusing authorship of various epistles, such as those of Paul and Peter (which were widely read in the early churches) as well as various other Christian texts, such as Hermas who wrote a book called ‘The Shepherd.’
 He goes on to relate the stories of the Jews in their war with Rome, and the afflictions which befell them, followed by an account of the life and writings of Josephus.

 The Origins of the Gospel of Matthew

-Eusebius says (citing Papias) that Matthew began collecting certain sayings and maxims of Jesus in Aramaic.
-Each one was translated as best as possible (likely oral translations).
+Eusebius (citing Papias) says that Matthew began collecting certain sayings and maxims of Jesus in Aramaic.
+Each one was translated as best as possible into Greek (likely oral translations).
 Gradually, Eusebius claims that this gospel was written down as an attempt to convert the Hebrews.
 He suggests Matthew was originally written in ‘the Hebrew language’ or Aramaic, and that Matthew also wrote the ‘Gospel According to the Hebrews.’